-In my previous blog (link) I suggested to take the COVID-19 crisis as an opportunity for airlines to review and reframe their connectivity strategy at large, such that it can truly accelerate the digitization of air travel.
+In my previous post I suggested to take the COVID-19 crisis as an opportunity for airlines to review and reframe their connectivity strategy at large, such that it can truly accelerate the digitization of air travel.
 The target must be nothing less than to provide an affordable broadband connection for every aircraft and every passenger.
 Too ambitious?
 Not at all – what the telco industry achieved already a decade ago on the ground can be achieved for Inflight Connectivity (IFC) as well, by extending some of the proven business principles and technologies of mobile communications into the skies.
 I believe that three things matter most:

 Do you still remember the launch of the first iPhone in 2007?
 Following the fulminant market disruption, it set off a virtuous circle of application innovation and the unprecedented proliferation of mobile broadband services.
 The exponential growth of mobile data traffic since then is a testament to that.
 The ingredients for a similar disruption in the skies are available today: Air-to-Ground (A2G) is the technology that features the performance required by connected aircraft, supports flat data tariffs for airlines, and is built upon 4G and 5G standards for economies of scale and an open ecosystem.
 What’s more, together with Mobile Network Operators we can also establish a business model that meets the specific financial requirements of airlines post COVID-19 – here is what I mean: